davidhuser/resume.md/resume.md

 ### <span>Project Associate, Swiss Tropical and Public Health Institute</span> <span>Jul 2015 -- Oct 2017</span>

-Software developer, DHIS2 expert in the Swiss consulting agency for international health
+Software/DHIS2 developer in the Swiss Centre for International Health

  - Develop, manage and integrate health information systems and tools
  - Consulting on national CRVS IT systems integrations with DHIS2